hitrzajc/FLARE-tutorial/README.md

 If you rerun it, it won’t redeploy unless something changes.

-If you want a fresh deployment, you should delete Ignition’s deployment state folder [`ignition/deployments`](ignition/deployments) and redeploy.

 ### Creating and deploying an ERC-20 token
 By deploying the [`Token.ts`](ignition/modules/Token.ts) script, you will deploy your ERC-20 token.
 The Solidity code is written in [`Token.sol`](contracts/Token.sol) file.